Local quenches, bulk entanglement entropy and a unitary Page curve

-where $\mathcal{I}$ denotes the so-called \textit{island}, $\partial \mathcal{I}$ is its boundary, $G$ is the Newton's constant of the gravity theory and $S_\text{eff}$ is an effective or coarse-grained entropy, calculated using the coarse-grained density matrix that describes the dynamics of quantum fields interacting with \textit{classical} gravity.
-On the other hand, the entropy in the left-hand side uses the fine-grained density matrix of quantum fields in $A$.
-There is no simple way to calculate this term directly starting from the equivalence between CFT and gravity path integrals since one would need to integrate out gravity interacting with the quantum fields, a task that needs knowledge of a complete and consistent quantum theory of gravity.
+Here $\mathcal{I}$ denotes the so-called \textit{island}, $\partial \mathcal{I}$ is its boundary, $G$ is the Newton's constant of the gravity theory and $S^\text{eff}_A$ is the effective, or coarse-grained entropy, which is calculated using the semiclassical density matrix, i.e., the $\rho_A^{\text{eff}}$ that describes the quantum dynamics of matter fields living on a \textit{classical} geometry.
+On the other hand, the entropy in the left-hand side of (\ref{eq:islandform}) uses the fine-grained density matrix of quantum fields, including gravity.
+The problem is that there is no simple way to calculate the latter from a first principle calculation since this task would require starting from a complete and consistent quantum theory of gravity.